Terrace houses in Australia: Early Terraces

+Openwork Columns

 The most prominent distinguishment of the Sydney style of cast ironwork is the flat, openwork verandah column, also known as openwork pilasters.
 These flat filigree panels are common in New South Wales, but with the exception of Tasmania, are rare elsewhere.
-The double storey verandah of Linsley Terrace is supported by openwork columns from J. R. Bubb's Victoria Foundry, who also supplied the openwork columns that adorn the Doctor's House, Windsor (1836).Turner (1985), pg 46 At least seven Sydney-based foundries produced designs for cast iron openwork columns, many of which have not been seen anywhere else in the world.
-Foundries producing openwork columns included: Bubb's Victoria Foundry; Brown & Brown; G. Fletcher & Son; Jayfe & Son; Pope, Maher & Son; Taylor & Wearing; and J. Simpson's Foundry.
+The double storey verandah of Linsley Terrace is supported by openwork columns from J. R. Bubb's Victoria Foundry, who also supplied the openwork columns that adorn the Doctor's House, Windsor (1836).Turner (1985), pg 46 At least eight Sydney-based foundries produced designs for cast iron openwork columns, many of which have not been seen anywhere else in the world.
+Sydney-based foundries producing openwork columns included: Bubb's Victoria Foundry; Brown & Brown; Dawson's Australian Foundry; G. Fletcher & Son; Jayfe & Son; Pope, Maher & Son; Taylor & Wearing; and J. Simpson's Foundry.
+R.T.
+Ball in Goulburn, NSW also cast openwork columns.
 Another notable distinguisher is the use of local Sydney sandstone as a construction material, rather than bricks covered with stucco.

 Due to Sydney's higher density, most terraces tend to be taller than those found in other cities.
 Three-storey terrace rows are common, and it is not unusual to find terrace houses of up to four storeys, while some rare five-storey examples exist such as Hortonbridge Terrace, Potts Point (c.
 1885-86).
 During the 1840s-1880s, the basic silhouette (three-storeys with a two-storey verandah) of the influential Lyons Terrace was copied repeatedly by terraces such as Carlton Terrace, Wynyard (c.
 1864); Carlingford Terrace, Surry Hills (c.
 1868-69); Young Street Terraces, Sydney (1875); Lawrenny Terrace, Surry Hills (c.
-1882); Hughenden Terrace, Petersham (1884).
+1882); Hughenden Terrace, Petersham (1884); and Herberto Terrace, Glebe (1885).
 Sometimes, all three levels were adorned with filigree screens, such as at Katoomba House, Millers Point (c.1885).
 The four-storey Milton Terrace, Millers Point (1880-1882) features three levels above ground, and a basement level below.
 Perhaps one of the finest terrace rows in Sydney is the four-storeyed Brent Terrace, Elizabeth Bay (c.1897).
 Praised for its "florid ornateness," this magnificent row of eight features three levels of matching of cast iron lace from the foundry of Dash & Wise.